izaaksarnecki1/INF226_Assignment_1/Assignment.md

 ### How to exploit

-To exploit the vulenrability, firstly we need to locate the stack canary.
+To exploit the vulnerability, firstly we need to locate the stack canary.
 This can be done using gdb by observing which memory addresses near the buffer change over several reruns.
-We found the value to be 24 bytes, which we will use as the `exploration_offset`.
+We found the the stack canary to be located 24 bytes after the `buffer` variable on the stack.
+We therefore use the value 24 as the `exploration_offset`.
 Using this value, we can reveal the value of the canary, which will be used to create a payload.
 Furthermore we need to use objdump to find the memory address of the `expose_flag` function.
-Here we need to locate the `movq` instruction, since the `movq` instruction makes sure that the correct address is loaded into the instruction pointer, allowing us the control the execution flow.  and create a payload which we assing to `buffer`.
+Here we need to locate the `movq` instruction, since the `movq` instruction makes sure that the correct address is loaded into the instruction pointer, allowing us the control the execution flow.  and create a payload which we assign to `buffer`.
 The payload must consist of:

 <p>
 &nbsp;&nbsp;&nbsp;&nbsp;Junk data to fill the buffer<br>